BT-WD/street-eats-react/README.md

 This app accompanies the teacher's lecture and demo in class.

 ## Getting Started
-Use condesandbox.io to import the repo to a new sandbox
+Use VS Code to import the github repo locally or use condesandbox.io to import the repo to a new sandbox